status-im/nim-chronos/docs/src/tutorials/http_client/chapter1.md

 If the request fails (e.g. the connection is unstable or the host is unreachable), `fetch` would raise a `HttpError` exception.
 Since raising this exception is part of our business logic, we catch it and report the error with `getCurrentExceptionMsg`.

-Note that catching `HttpError` does not contadict the `raises` value at the function definition: since we handle the exception and not re-raise it, our promise that only `CancelledError` ever emits from `check` is held true.
+Note that catching `HttpError` does not contradict the `raises` value at the function definition: since we handle the exception and not re-raise it, our promise that only `CancelledError` ever emits from `check` is held true.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter1/src/uptimemon.nim:finally}}